Binary angular measurement: Unsigned fraction of turn

 The main advantage of this system is that the addition or subtraction of the integer numeric values with the n-bit arithmetic used in most computers produces results that are consistent with the geometry of angles.
 Namely, the integer result of the operation is automatically reduced modulo 2n, matching the fact that angles that differ by an integer number of full turns are equivalent.
 Thus one does not need to explicitly test or handle the wrap-around, as one must do when using other representations (such as number of degrees or radians in floating-point).

+For n = 16, the unit of measure equal to 1/65,536 of a circle is sometimes called a Furman, after Alan T. Furman, the American mathematician who adapted the CORDIC algorithm for 16-bit fixed-point arithmetic sometime around 1980.
+It is slightly less than 20 arcseconds.

 Signed fraction of turn

 Alternatively, the same n bits can also be interpreted as a signed integer in the range −2n−1, ..., 2n−1−1 in the two's complement convention.
 They can also be interpreted as a fraction of a full turn between −0.5 (inclusive) and +0.5 (exclusive) in signed fixed-point format, with the same scaling factor; or a fraction of half-turn between −1.0 (inclusive) and +1.0 (exclusive) with scaling factor 1/2n−1.